 The advantage is the possibility of in-person contact exchange with a QR code, which, for example, Signal does not allow.

 Session promised Tor-like anonymization from the start, but for a long time it was just a promise.
 The protocol has changed over time and doesn’t use the same encryption as Signal.
 Session thus lost perfect forward secrecy and plausible deniability.

-At the time of this writing, Session is still somewhat unstable and a bit slow.
-I don’t recommend it for normal use yet.
-It also lacks advanced capabilities such as phone calls, conferencing, or video calling.
-But you can send media, voice messages and write in groups, or do one on one voice and video calls (in beta).
+At the time of this writing, Session is finally getting better and in some circles where anonymity is important is a messenger of choice.
+It also lacks advanced capabilities such as confcalls or group video calls.
+But you can send media, voice messages, write in groups, or do one on one voice and video calls (in beta).

 XX Messenger / Elixxir

 XX Messenger is part of David Chaum’s Elixxir project.
 Chaum is one of the original cypherpunks, who has been working on anonymity and encryption for several decades.
 XX Messenger uses cryptographically secure “mixing” and thus the intent, as with Session, is to provide not only encryption but also a high degree of anonymity and privacy.